qltql/SF-GANet/README.md

-# SF-GANet: A Spatial-Frequency Collaborative Framework with Aggregatively Pre-training for Long-Term Local Climate Zone Mapping
+# SF-GANet: A Spatial-Frequency Collaborative Framework with Aggregative Pre-training for Long-Term Local Climate Zone Mapping

 ## The Code